NinjaNas/ATS-Programming-Database/README.md

 [![Team Website](https://user-images.githubusercontent.com/54213302/206006404-36d718c1-3fea-4b49-af08-fb19eb52615d.png)](https://tarheels.live/comp523f22project/)

 ## Documentation
-### User Manual
+### User Manual and Developer Manual
 The user manual contains all of the necessary information to install/setup the codebase and the database for it.
+It also contains the developer manual for the succending team to read, explaining the structure of the codebase, and where they should be head towards next.
 - https://tarheels.live/comp523f22project/documentation-plan/
 ### Requirements and User Stories
 The requirements that we found necessary, probable, and improbable are listed here.
 The user stories that guided us are also listed.